pingcap/docs/tidb-cloud/limited-sql-features.md

 [^10]: TiDB Serverless enforces strong password policy.

-[^11]: The variable is readonly on TiDB Serverless.
+[^11]: The variable is read-only on TiDB Serverless.